Skiddle/skiddle-php-sdk/README.md

 # Things to note<a name="notes"></a>

 1. When querying eventcodes, try to keeo values uppercase.
 Passing CLUB will work, whereas passing club may return an error
-2. When using the minDate and maxDate conditions, timestamps need to be in y-m-d format.
+2. When using the minDate and maxDate conditions, timestamps need to be in either `Y-m-d` or `Y-m-dTH:i:s` format.
 3. Don't like objects?
 You can get results in array format by passing a boolean in ```getListings()```:
     ```php
     $listings = $events->getListings(true);